 Several boat trips can be taken from the harbour, or you can take the ferry across to Fuerteventura.
 The crossing takes approximately 25 minutes by catamaran.

-Cruise ships occasionally visit and anchor just outside the harbour but the harbour is currently being extended to allow cruise ships to enter the harbour.
+Cruise ships occasionally visit, the harbour has just been extended to allow cruise ships to enter the harbour.

 There are several supermarkets selling a wide selection of foods and other goods.
 You really don’t need to bring anything from the UK, even if you have young children!